our authors

 ROBIN ACTON

-EMPTY BOXES (Mystery) - While investigating the shocking murder of a prominent funeral director, crack Pittsburgh crime reporter Rita Locke discovers that the victim has been burying empty coffins.
+EMPTY BOXES (Blank Slate Press, Nov.
+2025) - While investigating the shocking murder of a prominent funeral director, crack Pittsburgh crime reporter Rita Locke discovers that the victim has been burying empty coffins.
 As she peels back the layers of this puzzling development, she uncovers secrets that embroil her in a sinister plot of international proportions.
 As her dogged investigation exposes troubling facts involving the victim and his ties to an offshore medical school, Rita soon discovers she is in a fight for survival as forces bent on silencing her as her trail of clues leads her from her native state to the Caribbean where she entangled in a web of deception and murder.
 It’s only after she ends up in a box herself that she finally discovers the truth—but will it ever come to light?

 Contact - Dean Krystek